isomerpages/imh-ac/_resources-editing/Community Resources (Editing)/Sports.md

 and adults.</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Therapeutic Riding: individuals are usually allocated a 9 to 10 week course,
+<p>Therapeutic Riding: Individuals are usually allocated a 9 to 10 week course,
 allowing riders to work on their goals and objectives set before riding begins.
 Goals are reviewed and adjusted with consultation and feedback from instructors, therapists and/or parents from time to time.</p>
 </li>
 </ul>
-<p><em>To be eligible for the riding programme, there is an age requirement of 5 years and older, and a weight limit of 60kg. </em>
+<p><em>To be eligible for the riding programme, there is an age requirement of 5 years and older, and a weight limit of 60kg.</em>
 </p>
 <p></p>
 <ul data-tight="true" class="tight">